ai/nanoevents/README.md

 ### Add Listener

-There are 2 method to add listener for specific event: `on` and `once`.
+There are 2 methods to add listener for specific event:
-First will create regular listener, second will remove listener after first execution.
+`on` and one-time `once`.

 ```js
 emitter.on('tick', number => {